SharmaKumarRohit/Library-Mangagement-System/README.md

 ## /books

-GET: Get all the books in the system
+GET: Get all the books in the system <br />
 POST: Add a new book to the system

 ## /books/{id}

-GET: Get a book by its ID
+GET: Get a book by its ID <br />
-PUT: Update a book by its ID
+PUT: Update a book by its ID <br />
 DELETE: Delete a book by its ID

 ## /books/issued